threecuptea/spark2_emr/README.md

       working folder with s3 one to get all log and final outputs otherwise I would retrieve the master public dns for the debug reason.
 I use python subprocess and json modules to easily achieve this.

-3. I finally pushed MovieLensALS and MovieLensALSCv with largest Datset to EMR with manual tuning ( not using maximizeResourceAllocation) and was able to finish MovieLensALS in 15 minutes (shown in AWS console) without any failed tasks or failed attempt.
+3. I finally complete MovieLensALS and MovieLensALSCv jobs on 26 million data set in AWS EMR cluster with manual tuning instead of using maximizeResourceAllocation and was able to finish MovieLensALS in 15 minutes (shown in AWS console) without any failed tasks or failed attempt.
 The specs and process are as the followings

    a.
 I used ml-latest.zip in https://grouplens.org/datasets/movielens/.
 That has more than 26 million of rating
        records and total size is more than 1.09GB

    b.
 MovieLensALS application is reading both rating and movie data set.
 Split rating into training, validation
        and test data set.
-Apply ALS process: fit training set, transform validation data set and calculate rmse.
+Apply ALS process: fit training set, transform validation data set and calculate RMSE.
        I used param grid of 6 (3 reg-params x 2 latent factors) to find the best parameters and model.
        This means 6 full ALS cycles and each cycle running maxIter 20.
 I apply the result to test data set to make sure the best model is not over-fitting or under-fitting.
 Then I refit the best parameters to full rating set.
        I called the result augmented model.
 Then I used augmented model to get recommendation for a test userId=6001.
        There are two approaches and both require join rating and movie partially.
-Fonally I stored recommendForAllUsers of 25 movies to file in parquet format.
-See the details in MovieLensALS.
+Finally I stored recommendForAllUsers of 25 movies to file in parquet format.
+See the details in MovieLensALSEmr.

    c.
-The best result (15 min) I got is using 2 m3.2xlarge nodes which has 16vcore and 23040MB disk spaces each.
+The best result is 15 min that I got by using 2 m3.2xlarge nodes which has 16vcore and 23040MB memory each.
        I use the followings

       --num-executors,6,--executor-cores,5,--executor-memory,6200m, --conf,spark.executor.extraJavaOptions='-XX:ThreadStackSize=2048',--conf,spark.sql.shuffle.partitions=40,--conf,spark.default.parallelism=40

    d.
 Here is how I got here.
-I allocate 3 executors to each node and 5 cores per each executor.
+I allocate 3 executors per node and 5 cores per executor.
 Therefore,
       non-driver node use 15 cores in total and driver node use (15 + 1) cores.
 The 1 core is for ApplicationMaster to launch the driver.
 Then I calculate executor memory allocated.
-I cannot use 23040 / 3 executors / 1.1 (0.1 for executor memory overhead) since one of node will be used to AM to launch driver.
-I have to subtract 1.408GB from 23040 first.
-I got that number from ResourceManager console.
+I cannot use 23040 / 3 executors / 1.1 (0.1 for executor memory overhead) since one of node will be used for AM to launch the driver.
+I have to subtract 1.408GB from 23.04GB first.
+I got 1.408GB from ResourceManager console.
 Each one can have 6500MB.
       I leave a little cushion and chose 6200MB.

    e.
 Now, parallelism is very important.
 It is suggested each core should take on 2-4 tasks to best utilize its